aallam/aallam.github.io/_posts/2019-06-05-asynchronous-programming-with-kotlin.md

 Kotlin coroutines are a way of doing “asynchronous or non-blocking programming”, but what does it mean to be “asynchronous” and “non-blocking”?

-## Asynchrony, Concurrency, and Parrallelism
+## Asynchrony, Concurrency, and Parallelism
 To understand Asynchrony, let's define it along with other terms used in the same context: Concurrency and Parallelism:

 ### Asynchrony